Seasonal Hog Price Patterns

 The other kind of information presented is a variability factor that provides an indication of the reliability of the price index for a particular month.
 It is based on the variability of prices for a given month during the years included in the index calculation.
 Specifically, the points on the charts that are above and below a particular monthly index indicate the range where the index for that month could be expected to fall 68 percent of the time.
 The 68 percent range statistically represents the average plus or minus one standard deviation.

 Use Figure 1 as an example.
-The February seasonal index value is 94, and the variability range is as high as 104 percent or as low as 84 percent of the annual average.
-Approximately two-third of the time prices would fall in this range.
+The February seasonal index value is 95, and the variability range is as high as 104 percent or as low as 87 percent of the annual average.
+Approximately two-thirds of the time prices would fall in this range.
 The smaller the variability factor (the closer the points are to the index value) the more reliable the monthly index is.
 Later in this article we describe how to use the seasonal index to forecast prices.

 The following material presents information on seasonal price patterns for various classes and types of hogs, as well as an indication of the reliability of these patterns from year to year.
 Different hog classes have somewhat different seasonal price patterns.

 The figures in this report reflect the monthly average indexes with the variability range indicated by points above and below the index values.
-Actual monthly index numbers and the variability factors are shown in Table 1.
+Actual monthly index numbers and the variability factors are shown in Table 1 at the end of this publication.

 Supply factors - Tendency for prices to show seasonal weakness during the fall and winter, results in part from larger pork production during these periods than during the summer months.
 Although sow farrowings are more evenly distributed throughout the year, hog slaughter remains largest in the fourth quarter than in the other months of the year.